 Resource expenditure deductions for income tax purposes related to exploratory activities funded by flow-through share arrangements are renounced to investors in accordance with income tax legislation.
 Pursuant to the terms of the flow-through share agreements, these shares transfer the tax deductibility of qualifying resource expenditures to investors.
 On issuance, the Company allocates the flow-through share proceeds into i) share capital, ii) warrants, and iii) a flow-through share premium, if any, using the residual value method.

-The residual value method for flowthrough units, allocates the proceeds first to the shares issued as determined by the closing quoted bid price on the issuance date.
+The residual value method for flow-through units, allocates the proceeds first to the shares issued as determined by the closing quoted bid price on the issuance date.
 The residual value is allocated between warrants and flow-through share premium by calculating the value of the warrants using the Black-Scholes option pricing model, with any remaining value being attributed to the flow-through share premium.

 If investors pay a premium for the flow-through feature, it is recognized as a liability.
 Upon incurring qualifying expenditures, the Company reduces the liability and recognizes a deferred tax recovery in income for the amount of tax reduction renounced to the shareholders.
 The premium is recognized as other income and the related deferred tax is recognized as a tax provision.
-At the end of a period, the flow-through share premium liability consists of the portion of the premium on flow-through shares that corresponds to the portion of qualifying exploration expenditures that have not yet been incurred.
+At the end of a period, the flow-through share premium liability corresponds to the portion of qualifying exploration expenditures that have not yet been incurred.